nadvotsky/archible/README.md

 - [Roles](#roles): Details all available roles and their references.
 - [Common Questions](#common-questions): Includes quick tips and common hacks.

-> **Note**: Many variables come with resonable defaults, but pay close attention to the most fundamental ones, such as
+> **Note**: Many variables come with reasonable defaults, but pay close attention to the most fundamental ones, such as
 > `aa_wipe` (global wiping policy) and user-related `ca_*`, `fa_*` variables.
 They are undefined by default, but not in
 > the case of example inventory.